Discrete snakes with globally centered displacements: Random finite-dimensional distributions

-if $k_1+\ldots+k_m\le n-1$, and $\Theta^n(k_1,\ldots,k_m)=0$ otherwise. \end{prop} Proposition \ref{prop:measure_change_basic} is a special case of Proposition \ref{prop:sizebias_swole} that we state and prove in the appendix, and use in full generality to prove Theorems \ref{thm:hairy_4} and \ref{thm:hairy_2} in Section \ref{sec:hairy_tour}.
-We state only the special case here as the more general formulation is much more technical and requires definitions are only relevant in settings where assumption [\ref{a3}] holds.
+Proposition \ref{prop:measure_change_basic} is a special case of Proposition \ref{prop:sizebias_swole} that we state and prove in the appendix, and use in full generality to prove Theorems \ref{thm:hairy_4} and \ref{thm:hairy_2} in Section \ref{sec:hairy_tour}.
+We state only the special case here as the more general formulation is much more technical and requires definitions that are only relevant in settings where assumption [\ref{a3}] holds.

+The next lemma shows that the change of measure $\Theta^n$ appearing in Proposition \ref{prop:measure_change_basic} is asymptotically unimportant provided that $m = \Theta(\sqrt{n})$.